NHS-digital-website/hippo/README.md

 Remember to remove these custom tags before executing a final complete suite of tests and before pushing your changes to the central repo.

-**Exclude Scenarios From Execution**

-Occasionally it can be useful to temporarily exclude specific scenarios from executing.
-To do that, tag them with `@WIP`
-\- class `AcceptanceTest` configures Cucumber to ignore scenarios annotated with this tag.

 ## More details